-I’m not saying to drop the bass and turn your desk into a concert venue, the accounting department doesn’t need to hear your guilty pleasure music stations, but there’s scientific proof that listening to music can actually improve brain function.
-According to Jonah Lehrer, a neuroscientist, and author, “Music can alter the state of our brainwaves, as well as trigger neurotransmitters, like dopamine, which alter our mood and reward us for creative breakthroughs” Personally, my music choices change depending on the project I’m working on.
-Alternative rock, reggae or country are my go-to when working on graphic design projects (and an occasional Bieber tune, I will admit) while instrumental jazz or acoustic covers work best when writing articles or press releases.
+Now, I’m not saying to drop the bass and turn your desk into a concert venue (the accounting department probably doesn’t want to hear your guilty pleasure music stations) but there’s scientific proof that listening to music can actually improve brain function.
+According to Jonah Lehrer, a neuroscientist and author, “Music can alter the state of our brainwaves, as well as trigger neurotransmitters, like dopamine, which alter our mood and reward us for creative breakthroughs” Personally, my music choices change depending on the project I’m working on.
+Alternative rock, reggae or country are my go-to when working on creative or graphic design projects (and an occasional Bieber tune, I will admit) while jazz or acoustic covers work best when writing marketing materials or press releases.
 Whatever music floats your boat, I suggest sticking your headphones in and getting lost in the creative world of riffs and drum solos.

 2. Take a break

-Oh and just an FYI for anyone who lives in one of the participating areas, Uber offers a service called “Uber Puppies” where you can have puppies brought to the office for a small “snuggle fee” that goes straight to a local shelter.
+Oh, and just an FYI for anyone who lives in one of the participating areas and wants the world’s BEST way to take a mental break… Uber offers a service called “Uber Puppies” where you can have puppies brought to the office for a small “snuggle fee” that goes straight to a local shelter.
 How adorable is that? ♥

 3. Ask for Feedback

-When I’m super stuck on an assignment, I find that having an outside perspective can freshen up my point of view and help steer me in a new productive direction.
+When I’m super stuck on an assignment, I find that having an outside perspective can jumpstart my creativity and help steer me in a new, productive direction.
 Every individual has a unique point of view and experiences that may spark some solutions.

 4. Get Rest

-I know your to-do list is 7 miles long and you still haven’t visited grandma this week, but get some sleep.
+I know your to-do list is seven miles long and you still haven’t visited grandma this week, but get some sleep.
 A well-rested brain is going to work a lot better than a tired one.
-Aside from significantly cutting down your caffeine intake, sleep is a way for the brain to store information and boost productivity due to the phenomenon of “sleep spindles.”
+Aside from giving you bright-eyed glow, sleep is a way for the brain to store information and boost productivity due to the phenomenon of “sleep spindles.”

 Originally, I started doing brain dumps at night when I had a hard time falling asleep.
-Like many college students and young professionals, my brain doesn’t have a properly wired ‘off switch’.
-By writing down a bunch of gibberish that I had swirling around my brain, it helped me relax my noggin enough to fall asleep.
-I found that by re-reading these blurbs of nonsense written in my semi-conscious state at a later time helped spark unique ideas that I may not have come up with during the day.
-Similarly, when I’m sitting at my computer without an idea of what to write or how to approach a design, jotting down some random thoughts helps spark the creativity to a successful post.
+Like many of us in today’s technology-driven generation, my brain doesn’t have a properly wired “off switch.”
+By writing down a bunch of gibberish that I had swirling around in the noggin, it helped relax my mind enough to fall asleep.
+I found that by re-reading these blurbs of nonsense written in my semi-conscious state at a later time helped bring unique ideas to fruition that I might not have come up with during the day.
+Similarly, when I’m sitting at my computer without an idea of what to write or how to approach a design, jotting down some random thoughts helps to begin developing my thought process.